Stewart International Airport: NEG Management

 NEG's marketing initiatives included several proposed new names for the airport to emphasize its proximity to the city.
 The last one, in 2006, which would have dropped the "Stewart" name entirely, met with local opposition and was ultimately dropped.

 Stewart has a limited selection of flights available and is relatively uncrowded most of the day.
 Some tenants have moved into nearby former military buildings, but most remain as unoccupied as they were the day the base was closed.
 It has drawn some passengers from western Connecticut who might otherwise have flown out of Hartford.
 But most of the fliers within Stewart's catchment area have continued to prefer Albany International Airport, Newark or other metropolitan airports.

 Delta pulled out of the airport shortly after the privatization announcement, ostensibly to better serve new routes it had won to Latin America, leaving it to codeshare partners Comair and ASA.
 Even one of the "tourist draws" for the airport evaporated in 2003 when the Concorde was retired.
 Its pilots had sometimes used the lengthy runway to practice touch-and-go landings.

-NEG's dealings with the state were not as harmonious as they were initially represented; documents made public by SPARC after the privatization was completed showed that there were many lingering issues between the two parties even at that time and that NEG had in fact considered breaking the deal at one point (as it would later ultimately do).
+NEG's dealings with the state were not as harmonious as they were initially represented to be; documents made public by SPARC after the privatization was completed showed that there were many lingering issues between the two parties even at that time and that NEG had in fact considered breaking the deal at one point (as it would later ultimately do).
 The company has gone through some local management shuffles as well, and the parent corporation's sale of East Midlands, considered the example it would follow with Stewart, was a cause for concern in the region.

 While some local officials expressed disappointment, others saw NEG as getting out of the airport business entirely to concentrate on its core business in the bus and rail sectors.
 They hoped at first that another European company with experience running privatized airports would be interested, and industry analysts said the timing was good.
 Governor Eliot Spitzer promised area leaders that Stewart would be a top priority for his administration, and the Port Authority of New York and New Jersey, which runs the New York area's three main airports, expressed interest in assuming NEG's obligations.
 Allegiant Air pulled out of Stewart in early 2007 but later returned and as of 2024 serves the airport.
 Both AirTran Airways and JetBlue announced plans for service from Stewart in 2007.
-AirTran, which had previously served Newburgh in 1995, was subsequently acquired by and merged into Southwest Airlines, which in turn currently does not serve the airport.
+AirTran, which had previously served Newburgh in 1995, was subsequently acquired by and merged into Southwest Airlines, which currently does not serve the airport.

 In 2005, the airport was used to transport emergency personnel and supplies to help the cleanup after the destruction of Hurricane Katrina, which devastated the Gulf Coast.